 - The Y has local presence and global reach.
 We mobilize local communities to effect lasting, meaningful change.

 Our Impact is Felt Every Day

-With a mission to put Christian principles into practice through programs that build a healthy spirit, mind and body for all, our impact is felt when an individual makes a healthy choice, when a mentor inspires a child and when a community comes together for the common good.
+We have a mission to put Christian principles into practice through programs that build a healthy spirit, mind, and body.
+This impact for all is felt when an individual makes a healthy choice, when a mentor inspires a child and when a community comes together for the common good.

 Facts & Figures

 - The Y is the nation’s leading nonprofit organization for youth development, healthy living and social responsibility.